-Students applying for admission must meet both the general requirements for admission to all graduate programs and the specific requirements of the particular program of study.
+Students applying for admission in the master's in nursing program must meet both the general requirements for admission to all graduate programs and the specific requirements of the particular program of study.
 For the MSN program, admission requirements are as follows:

 - Application for Graduate Studies, including an essay of 500–1,000 words.
 Application may be submitted at ursuline.edu/apply.

 - Non-refundable $25 application fee.

 - All official transcript(s) for baccalaureate degree from an accredited institution and any additional undergraduate or graduate academic coursework whether or not credit was earned, the program was completed, or the credit appears as transfer credit on another transcript, including one that verifies completion of an accredited baccalaureate program in nursing.
 Transcript(s) must be forwarded to the Office of Graduate Admission directly by the issuing institution.